-SNMMI-TS Advocacy Committee would now like to expand on that article to answer the following questions and cast a level of opinion on: What training does an NMT need to participate and complete theranostics?
+SNMMI-TS Advocacy Committee would now like to expand on that article to answer the following questions and cast a level of opinion on: What training does a nuclear medicine technologist (NMT) need to participate and complete theranostics?
 What does the SNMMI-TS Advocacy Committee feel are important initiatives to have NMTs fully engaged in theranostics today and in the long-term?